No one loves sitting in the car for long periods of time. Whether it’s a daily commute or a summer road trip, bodies need to move!

 And remember, if you are constantly turning your head to watch your little ones circle their feet and write – try to turn a few times the other direction.
 You might not be able to see as well, but your neck will thank you.

-And a Bonus Tip for Exercising on a Road Trip: Run It In
+*Bonus Tip for Exercising on a Road Trip: Run

 If you really get itchy to move, take turns running the last few miles to your destination.
 This only works if you aren’t driving to an evening party or a wedding.
 But if, say, you are spending the weekend in the country, run the last five miles along the country roads.
 You can arrive at your final destination energized – and sweaty.